latch2112/anagramChallenge/README.md

 - Integration tests using Postman Collection (with JavaScript's Chai framework) and newman

-- For the 3b, I've decided to used one of the english dictionary available in all distribution on linux.
+- For the problem 3b, I've decided to used one of the english dictionary available in all distribution on linux.
 For the simplicity of the solution, I have provided the one from the Mac OS X distribution.
 From the README:
 ```
 WEB ---- (introduction provided by jaw@riacs) -------------------------